Zero-Dynamics/cash-core/README.md

 Security
 --------
-To help make your OdynCash installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your Cash installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.

 This can be disabled with: